Kay Fluhler - Instructor

 Amata is a scientist who loves studying canine behavior and learning theory.
 She trains her Australian Shepherd for Search and Rescue as well as performs tricks and does agility.
 High energy, high drive dogs need games to play and ways to keep their minds as well as their bodies active.
 Tricks are also a great way to build the human-canine bond.
 You "can" teach an old dog new tricks!
 Amy enjoys teaching tricks and body awareness classes for Island Dog.
 Training dogs isn't boring - it's FUN!
 You can follow her and her dog on facebook.com/Edraith

 Mimi brings to Island Dog a rich combination of administrative experience as well as 40 years of experience teaching dogs and their guardians.
 She is a co-founder of Therapy Partners, Inc. as well as co-founding Kind Hearts Behavior Center with Margie.
 She says she can't remember a time she hasn't has a dog in her life.
-Over the last two decades, Mimi has shared her life with a variety of 'doglets' - Natchez, a chocolate lab, was her first therapy partner, followed by a gentle German Shepherd, Tess and a pair of Cavalier King Charles Spaniels, Lilly, Abbey, Spenser and Sally.
+Over the last two decades, Mimi has shared her life with a variety of 'doglets' - Natchez, a chocolate lab, was her first therapy partner, followed by a gentle German Shepherd, Tess and a pair of Cavalier King Charles Spaniels, Lilly and Abbey.
+And home companions Spenser and Sally.
 One of the greatest joys in her life has been the opportunity to work with like-minded folks to honor and deepen the human-animal bond.
-Luka, a Shih Tzu rescue, is a registered Pet Partner Therapy Dog working with Heart to Heart Pet Therapy, Inc.
+Luka, a Shih Tzu rescue, is a registered Pet Partner Therapy Dog working with Heart to Heart Pet Therapy, Inc. Mimi is the Executive Director of Heart to Heart Pet Therapy.

 Margie Wiesman - Founder and Instructor